larioscn/IDS6938-SimulationTechniques/Homework1/Readme.md

-2. What are the benefits and te drawbacks of the collision system used here?
+2. What are the benefits and the drawbacks of the collision system used here?
 What are some different ways in which it could be improved?